Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 - Optional: small drizzle of honey

-What Makes Ozempic Nausea Worse
+What Makes Ozempic Side Effects Worse

-Foods and Habits That Trigger Nausea
+Foods and Habits That Trigger Stomach Issues

 - Lying down right after eating — gravity is your friend.
 Stay upright for 30+ minutes after meals.